iOSGuide/installing-trollstore/README.md

 2. Click on the application or swipe right in the Applications tab.
 3. Choose the "Uninstall TrollStore" option to remove the application seamlessly.

+## Install TrollStore Using Misaka for iOS 16.2 to 16.5 and 16.6 Beta 1

+Follow this TrollStore 2 installation guide for installing TrollStore 2 using Misaka on iOS versions 16.2 to 16.5, or 16.6 Beta 1.
+It is specifically designed for ARM64E devices (A12-A17 / M1 – M2).

+[Install TrollStore [Misaka] Full Guide](https://github.com/iOSGuide/installing-trollstore-misaka)

 ## Credits

 - **Lars Fröder (opa334):** Developer of TrollStore Jailed iOS app, enabling the installation of IPAs permanently with arbitrary entitlements and root helpers.